0xRobinR/scholarly-articles/articles/rollback-tokens.md

 some questions needs dev community to engage in building a protocol that will be the most secured way of storing assets.

 for this standard to be considered, we'll require a great response on this article, to be heard by the [ethereum magicians](https://ethereum-magicians.org/).

 ---

-# for?
-using rbt tokens, the crypto community will be in a more secured environment than ever! `the endgame for most of the hacks`

----